ManishPatla/ManishPatla/README.md

 👋 Hello!
 I'm Manish Patla, PES University|2024

 👀 Final-year B.Tech student majoring in ECE with a fascination for VLSI, Embedded Systems, and Quantum Computation.
-Currently, I'm diving into emulating Quantum Computation using FPGAs.
+Currently, I'm working into emulating Quantum Computation using FPGAs.

 🧰 Learning Embedded Systems, STA, UVM, and essential protocols (UART, CAN, I2C, SPI) alongside expertise in Verilog, System Verilog, and Digital Electronics.